All American Bluegrass Girl

-All American Bluegrass Girl is the 11th album released from bluegrass musician Rhonda Vincent.
+All American Bluegrass Girl is the 11th album released by bluegrass musician Rhonda Vincent.
 The album was released on May 23, 2006, via Rounder Records.
-The album features 12 songs.
-Three of which Vincent wrote or co-wrote.
-Also included on the album are two duets.
-Dolly Parton sings on "Heartbreaker's Alibi", and a duet with Bobby Osborne on "Midnight Angel".
+The album features 12 songs, three which Vincent wrote or co-wrote.
+There are also two duets.
+Dolly Parton sings on "Heartbreaker's Alibi", and a Vincent has a duet with Bobby Osborne on "Midnight Angel".

 "Heartbreaker's Albi" and the title track were both released as singles to radio.
 Although neither one charted, the album reached #1 on the Top Bluegrass Albums, #43 on the Top Country Albums, and #14 on the Top Heatseekers.